phoenixframework/phoenix/bonus_guides/F_config.md

 Since our Phoenix apps are simply Elixir applications, they  have the same configuration and structure as other Mix projects.
-Recall that Mix is the build tool used by most Exixir apps.
+Recall that Mix is the build tool used by most Elixir apps.

 #### .ex and .exs Files Types